 The fact that Cardrona is now Cardrona and Treble Cone.
 The locals.
 Seeing the sun rising over Lake Wanaka for the first time.
-Dropping into Arcadia Chutes.
-The Big Al from Ferburger.
+The chutes in Motatapu Basin.
+The Big Al from Fergburger.
 The moguls in Last Shot bowl.
 Visiting AJ Hackett – the home of bungee jumping.
-Playing on the natural features in Captain’s Basin.
-Sitting next to Jossi Well’s on the chairlift.
-Jug-fine night at HQ bar.
+Playing on the natural features in Saddle Basin.
+Jug-fine night at Lake Bar.
 Kicking back on a sofa at Cinema Paradiso.
 Standing in the Olympic Superpipe and looking up the walls.
 Jet-boating on the Shotaway River.
 The luge in Queenstown.
 Watching the world’s best at the Burton Open at Cardrona.
-The views from Cardrona into South Lake Valley.
-Knowing that this resort has the biggest freestyle park in the southern hemisphere.
+The views from Treble Cone into South Lake Valley.
+Knowing that Cardrona has the biggest freestyle park in the southern hemisphere.
 And just everything about Wanaka.
 And New Zealand.

 The hills in New Zealand may not be able to boast the superlative credentials of their peers in Europe and North America but, between the months of June and October, New Zealand offers the best skiing & snowboarding in the world and, with over 2000 skiable acres, Cardrona and Treble Cone are the best in New Zealand!

-With terrain broken down as 25% beginner/ 50% intermediate/ 25% expert, Cardies is the ideal location for an instructor training course.
+With terrain broken down as 25% beginner/ 50% intermediate/ 25% expert, Cardies is the ideal location for an instructor training course and this is where the bulk of your training will take place.
 The mellower terrain is perfect for practicing your teaching drills and cutting your teeth as a Level 1 instructor, the intermediate terrain is best-suited for nailing your carving and working on your Level 2 instructor training and the expert terrain is required to push your skiing and snowboarding to new levels.
 Captain's Basin has some nice natural features for you to play around in, Arcadia Chutes is where you head to test your skills on the steeps and if you want to ride pow, Tulips has the best hidden stashes!